storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 ## Satellite

-The Satellite is a set of hosted services that is responsible for a range of functions on the network, including the node discovery system, node address information caching, per-object metadata storage, storage node reputation management, billing data aggregation, storage node payment, data audit, and repair, as well as user account and authorization management.&#x20;
+The Satellite is a set of hosted services that is responsible for a range of functions on the network, including the node discovery system, node address information caching, per-object metadata storage, storage node reputation management, billing data aggregation, storage node payment, data audit, and repair, as well as user account and authorization management.

 {% callout type="info"  %}
 **Key Point:** You'll create an account on a Satellite.
 We have them all over the world.
 You choose a Satellite based on where your data will be most frequently accessed, as Satellites are where metadata is stored and node selection takes place.